-The Brand Identity is one of the most useful concepts I worked with.
+The Brand Identity is one of the most useful concepts I’ve worked with.
 Once defined it will guide you, your employees and the whole organization for many years forward.
-Before you read forward, make yourself familiar with the concept, and make sure you know it by heart (no joke).
+Before you read further, make yourself familiar with the concept, and make sure you know it by heart (no joke).

 Take a day or two off with your board to end up with no emails, no conf-calls, no fails or asaps.
 You are about to define your company idea for the next couple of years – it requires some focus.
 Then just work on it.
 Together.